 - Processing aids.

-As you can see from the definitions, the key here is that the substance is in the final product because it is minor, came with some other ingredient and doesn’t have any technical or functional effect OR it was something that helped with the processing (and is no longer in the product).
+As you can see from the definitions and the actual regulations, the key here is that the substance is in the final product because it is minor, came with some other ingredient and doesn’t have any technical or functional effect OR it was something that helped with the processing (and is no longer in the product).

 Sometimes you purchase a product which has a small amount of a component ingredient that is no longer functional when it’s added to your product.
 Or the component ingredient doesn’t have any technical effect in your product.